Win Stracke: Old Town School of Folk Music

 In 1956 musician Frank Hamilton met Stracke at the Gate of Horn nightclub in Chicago.
 Together they founded the Old Town School and developed a teaching method with an emphasis on group learning.
 The school attempted to teach students popular folk songs of the day – songs by performers like Big Bill Broonzy, Josh White, and Odetta – and introduce students to the wealth of songs from other countries and less well known American folk songs.
 The school began as a series of lessons at Dawn Greening's home in Oak Park and later moved into a small storefront at 333 W. North Avenue in Old Town.
 Stracke wanted the classes to end with a jam session called Second Half so all levels of players could have fun playing together.
 Stracke served as the first director of the School.

 Hamilton and Stracke would be musical partners for decades putting on several shows in Chicago and beyond.
 A program entitled From Bull Run to Birmingham tried to encompass several songs of struggle from history and tie these to the civil rights movement happening in the American south at the time.

 Stracke continued to perform and be involved with Chicago music and the Old Town School until his death in 1991.

+At the Old Town School of Folk Music Win had both Steve Goodman and John Prine as students.
+Winn would also bring his singing of folk songs, and these two new artists, to local colleges like Ripon College, Ripon, Wisconsin.